texas-robocamp/texas-robocamp.github.io/virtual/programming/functions.md

 {{ site.data.alerts.tip }}
 We know that this sounds complicated, but we you'll master it.
 {{ site.data.alerts.end }}

+*Grammar, also another example where the tip might be suggesting that they go ahead and try it, despite the fact that there is more explanation coming*

 When a function takes a parameter, we tell the function the type of the parameter, as well as give it a name, much like a variable.